NAL-i5K/GFF3toolkit/docs/gff3_sort.md

     - Sort multi-isoform gene models by feature type (default: False)
 6. -v, --version
     - show program's version number and exit
-7. -r, --reference
-    - Sort scaffold (seqID) by order of appearance in gff3 file (default is by number)

 ## Example: